Terms and Conditions

 19. INSURANCE MEDIATION WORK

-We are not authorised by the Financial Services Authority.
-However, we are included on the register maintained by the Financial Services Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be access via the Financial Services website at www.fsa.gov.uk/register.
+We are not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Solicitors Regulation Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is still regulated by the Solicitors Regulation Authority.

 20. STATUS